jbassie/ETL-PROJECT/README.md

       - Some Insights some the Visual
         - 2015 was had the best sales of $710,893<br/>
-        - Scotch Whiskey was the most Sold Whiskey Type
+        - Scotch Whiskey was the most Sold Whiskey Type<br/>
-        - JCB 16 Digit was the most Card type used for Purchase
+        - JCB 16 Digit was the most Card type used for Purchase<br/>